BretFisher/kubernetes-mastery/slides/k8s/kubenet.md

   - provides internal communication and load balancing

-  - is generally implemented with kube-proxy (or e.g. kube-router)
+  - is generally implemented with kube-proxy (or maybe kube-router)

 - Network policies: